What is a Committal Hearing?

 There is no right to have a committal hearing – application must be made that satisfies the legislative requirements applicable.

 We attend Courts all over NSW.
 We also accept legal aid assignments for criminal trial matters.
 Even if your matter is in a country or rural location, having one of our experts appear for you could make the difference to the outcome.
-You may also want a criminal defence lawyer who is not part of your local community to look after your matter.
+You may also want a defence lawyer who is not part of your local community to look after your matter.